cskadir/authentication-authorization-example/README.md

-Basic example of JWT token authtorization using Spring Security.
+Basic example of JWT token authentication and authorization using Spring Security.